Users

 The dialog where you can edit user details has three tabs:

-The User info tab
+User info tab

 Assigning users to existing groups.

-• Roles: On this tab you can grant roles to the user.
+• Roles: Grant roles to the user.

 Tab to grant users roles